 Create or update content

 Go through the pages of your website and see what content should show up in the search results.
 Then update those pages by adding the keywords or as hidden keywords (as discussed in the section on popular keywords).
 Of course, if you don’t find anything fitting, you should prioritize creating new content with the keyword.
-These keywords are often helpful in finding fun blog post ideas for your company website or even new content pillar ideas for your brand.
+These keywords are often helpful in finding fun company blog post ideas or even new content pillar ideas for your brand.

 Regardless of which path you need to take, make sure you adjust the ranking or pin the most relevant pages at the top of search results and see if users click on them more often.
 If CTRs aren’t improving, you need to continue investigating why that is and experiment with different content writing ideas, pins and search result positions.